An optimal scheduled learning rate for a randomized Kaczmarz algorithm: Introduction and main result

 \item Asymptotic behavior of $f(k)$: in the limit as the noise goes to zero

 and in the limit as the number of iterations go to infinity

-see Corollary \ref{cor1} and \ref{cor2}, respectively, for more precise statements. \item If $A$ is an $m \times n$ random matrix with i.i.d. rows, then \eqref{etacond} can be replaced by a condition on the distribution of $A$, which is independent of the iteration number $k$.
-In this case, the result \eqref{result} holds for all $k \le m$, see Corollary \ref{cor3}.

-\item We emphasize that $i_k$ is chosen without replacement, see \S \ref{mainresult}, so the maximum number of iterations is at most the number of rows $m$.
+see Corollary \ref{cor1} and \ref{cor2}, respectively, for more precise statements.
+In particular, this implies that $\mathbb{E}\|x-x_k\|^2$ tends to $0$ as $k \rightarrow \infty$ { (letting $k$ tend to infinity requires letting $N$ tend to infinity, which requires an increasing number of equations $m$ with independent noise}, see bullet point \eqref{three} below). \item { Informally speaking, the assumption \eqref{etacond} says that the submatrix of the remaining rows remains well-conditioned as we run the algorithm. } If $A$ is an $m \times n$ random matrix with i.i.d. rows, then \eqref{etacond} can be replaced by a condition on the distribution of $A$, which is independent of the iteration number $k$.
+In this case, the result \eqref{result} holds for all $k \le m$, see Corollary \ref{cor3}. \item We emphasize that $i_k$ is chosen without replacement, see \S \ref{mainresult}, so the maximum number of iterations is at most the number of rows $m$.
 In practice, the algorithm can be run with restarts: after a complete pass over the data we use the final iterate to redefine $x_0$, and restart the algorithm (potentially using different hyperparameters to define the learning rate).
 In the context of machine learning, the statement of Theorem \ref{thm1} applies to one epoch, see \S \ref{discuss}.

 \item The error bound $f(k)$ is sharp in some cases; in these cases the learning rate is optimal, see Corollary \ref{cor4}.
 We demonstrate this corollary numerically in Figure \ref{fig02}. \end{enumerate} \end{remark}